alireza13742010/English_to_Arabic_Instructors/README.md

 # English_to_Arabic_Instructors
 In this repository the process of converting the English voice to Arabic voice is explained.
+This is an successfull effort to combine already avilable modle like Whipers with klaam to first understand the English language from voice convert it to the Arabic language using translator and finally converting the Arabic text into Arabic sounds.
 # Sample
 Original English voice
 https://drive.google.com/file/d/171-Ml9yEA66ldu3ReNS5vf2IYUT4vhQ1/view?usp=sharing